 Fasten your seatbelts and prepare to experience London in fast forward on a speedboat tour of London.
-See several top London attractions in mere minutes!
+See several top London attractions in minutes!

-4. Culture along the river
+4. Find culture along the river

-5. History along the river
+5. Uncover history along the river

 7. See London from above

-8. Parks, gardens and wildlife
+8. Explore parks, gardens and wildlife

 9. Learn about London's bridges